Skip to main content

 Dogs that successfully complete their rigorous training program are matched with a potential client.
 They make sure that the dog is well-suited to the client’s specific lifestyle and travel needs.

-Lifestyle Real Estate Group does not collect or are authorized to collect money on behalf of Guide Dogs NSW/ACT.
-Please make all donations through them.
+Important: Lifestyle Strata Group does not collect or are authorized to collect money on behalf of Guide Dogs NSW/ACT.
+Please make all donations through them only.
+We do not gain any financial benefit from your donation, only the reward knowing the charity can continue helping those less fortunate then us.